masterminds-kenya/social_network/checklist-03.md

 - [s] Refactor Audience Model to parse out the gender and age group fields
   - [s] After refactor, make sure audience data does not overwrite previous data
 - [x] Set order_by='recorded' inside db.relationship declarations?
+  - [ ] Confirm this does not break templates somehow?
+- [ ] fix data.brands (Campaign.brands): TypeError: object of type 'AppenderBaseQuery' has no len()
 - [ ] Encrypt tokens
 - [n] Keep a DB table of worksheet ids?
   - [s] Will we have multiple report views?